 Walk a few blocks around Waikiki, and you’re bound to see multiple ABC Stores.
-These shops have become an institution to shopping in Oahu, and a memorable experience to so many visitors.
+These shops have become an institution to shopping in Oahu, and a memorable experience to so many visitors including myself.
 From sunscreen to chocolate covered macadamia nuts to tiki idol souvenirs, you are bound to find yourself in one of these Oahu stores during your stay.

 ABC stores are all the craze among tourists in Oahu.
 Everybody makes jokes about them being everywhere.
 Indeed you will not need to wonder, "where can I find an ABC store near me?" because you will simply bump into them.